 6. Follow the instructions on the screen.

-All existing data, programs, user settings, authorizations and license keys on the drives are deleted.
-The drives are setup as described in section "Partitions in the factory state".
+All existing data, programs, user settings, authorizations and license keys on the drives are deleted according to the selection you have made (see above).

 Extended options of the Restore DVD of Windows 10